xaviweise/aaat/welcome.md

 If you use the content of this book in your own work, please cite us using

 Sabio Gonzalez, Javier, "Advanced Analytics and Algorithmic Trading", 2024.
-URL https://xaviweise.github.io/aaat/welcome.html
+URL: www.datasciencealgotrading.com

 Here is the citation in BibTeX format